Ada Bridge: Other parts of the project

-Though in use since January 2012, by December 2017 the official exploitation permit still hasn't been issued for the bridge.
-In the summer of 2017, the bridge was connected to the Tošin Bunar Street, via the newly constructed boulevard which was named after the combatants in the 1999 Battle of Košare.
-As of January 2018 there are still three major construction undertakings for the bridge to become fully functional as projected and to fulfill its intended purpose.
-The ventures include the tram tracks laying, construction of the road connections towards the neighborhood of Rakovica and drilling of the Topčider tunnel.
+Though in use since January 2012, by December 2017, the official exploitation permit still hadn't been issued for the bridge.
+In the summer of 2017, the bridge was connected to Tošin Bunar Street via the newly constructed boulevard which was named after the combatants in the 1999 Battle of Košare.
+As of January 2018, there are still three major construction undertakings for the bridge to become fully functional as projected and to fulfill its intended purpose.
+The ventures include the tram tracks laying, construction of the road connections towards the neighborhood of Rakovica, and drilling of the Topčider tunnel.

-In 2016, city officials announced that the first trams will cross over the bridge in 2017.
+In 2016, city officials announced that the first trams would cross over the bridge in 2017.
 But a request for tender, concerning the construction of the tram tracks over the bridge, was distributed by the city government only in December 2016, and it failed.
 It was repeated in December 2017.
-The project included 2.7 km of a new, dual gauge tracks, with connections to the existing routes in New Belgrade and Banovo Brdo.
-Deadline for the tender was January 2018, so the trams should become operational in 2019.
+The project included 2.7 km of a new, dual-gauge tracks, with connections to the existing routes in New Belgrade and Banovo Brdo.
+The deadline for the tender was January 2018, so the trams should become operational in 2019.
 From the New Belgrade side, the connection was made at the Đorđa Stanojevića Street, continuing over the embankment and the northern access road to the center of the bridge.
-On Čukarica side, it was connected to the existing route at the border of Banovo Brdo and Rakovica.
-Places for the future additional tram stations, right at the ending points of the bridge, were already allocated.
-Among the other additional works, the already existing elevated track across the Topčiderka river, was removed but the pillars were preserved and used for the new track bridge.
+On the Čukarica side, it was connected to the existing route at the border of Banovo Brdo and Rakovica.
+Places for the future additional tram stations, right at the end points of the bridge, were already allocated.
+Among the other additional works, the already existing elevated track across the Topčiderka River, was removed, but the pillars were preserved and used for the new track bridge.
 Some preparatory works began in March 2018 and later that month city signed a contract with "Energoprojekt holding", which won the bidding.
 Construction was to last for 420 days.
 After a month-long testing, the tram traffic across the bridge started on 4 July 2019.
 Initially, two lines crossed the bridge: No. 11L (Tašmajdan-Block 45) and No. 13 (Banovo Brdo-Block 45).
 However, six months after the opening, works on the tracks continued, while the new tender in December 2019 revealed numerous flaws in the previous project, citing "incomprehensible reasons".